IRNAS/irnas.github.io/_posts/2016-01-18-kreatorlab-machine-tools-in-action.md

 {% include JB/setup %}

-One of the door handles in [Kreator Lab](http://www.kreatorlab.si/){:target="_blank"} got broken.Instead of buying a new one, they’ve made one.
+One of the door handles in [Kreator Lab](http://www.kreatorlab.si/){:target="_blank"} got broken.
+Instead of buying a new one, they’ve made one.
 Dušan designed it  and our [Troublemaker](http://irnas.eu/services.html){:target="_blank"} printed it out.
 Now it opens the door to the storage room, serving its function perfectly.

 [![kreatorlab-1]({{ site.url }}/post_files/kreatorlab-week-2/klab-1.jpg){: .img-full}]({{ site.url }}/post_files/welding-workshop/welding-1.jpg){: .img-open}